haallen/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to follow the approach described in the lecture videos.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the Lenet-5 model from previous lessons (minus the max-pooling).
+I thought this model might be appropriate because it provides a way inputting images from the simulator into the network and outputting a predicted steering value based on those images.
+In previous lessons, the Lenet-5 architecture did a great job with classifying traffic signs, so I figured it would be a good place to start for this project as it seems that in some ways, the features of the road aren't as detailed as with the traffic signs.

+I used a mean square error loss function and the adam optimizer to minimize the error between my network's predicted steering measurement and the actual measurement during training.

+I also preprocessed the data by normalizing the pixel values of each channel of each image to be between -0.5 and 0.5.
+I then cropped the top 70 pixels and lower 25 pixels from each image because they do not provide any relevant information to the steering angle prediction problem.

+To provide more training data and to prevent the model from only being able to drive in counter-clockwise circles, I flipped the image from the center camera and the associated steering angle measurement, and appended them to the data set, after preprocessing the images as described above.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to gauge how well the model was working, I shuffled the data and split my image and steering angle data into a training and validation set.

-To combat the overfitting, I modified the model so that ...

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+I determined this was due to lack of training data.

+In addition to the images from the center camera, I supplemented my training data by incorporating the images from the left and right cameras.
+I did this by correcting the steering angle measurement by a fixed value (+0.2/-0.2 for the left and right images, respectively).
+I also flipped these images and added them to the training data as described above.

+All of this new data was also preprocessed, shuffled, and split into training/validation as described above.
+My laptop couldn't handle this amount of data in memory all at once, so I used a generator to process the data in batches.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture